antimatter15/eigensheep/README.md

 Eigensheep gives your Lambda code full access both to packages from PyPi, and to layers from [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html), including typically tricky-to-install things like `Z3`, `ffmpeg`, and `puppeteer`.

+## Features

+- Just prefix a cell with `%%eigensheep` to run it on AWS Lambda
+- Automatically generates Lambda deployment packages with pre-installed dependencies via `pip`.
+- Supports Lambda Layers for easily including external libraries like Z3, FFmpeg, Puppeteer/Chromium, LibreOffice, Tesseract, YOLOv3 on Darknet, and Spacy
+- Automatically caches Lambda configurations
+- Supports large response sizes by saving results to S3
+- Integrates `tqdm` for progress indications
+- Easy setup and configuration powered by AWS CloudFormation

 ## Getting Started

 Open up your Terminal and install `eigensheep` with `pip`